The idea of God as a Supreme Being was conceived in men’s minds by the 7th century BCE (before the common era).

 An alternate explanation to how existence is fabricated makes more sense, and practically explains everything.
 The short version is this.

 The Spokes of the Wheel books focused on the natural world fulsomely explore energyism as the principle behind Nature, providing a comprehensive science education.
-The Hub of Being is especially devoted to proving energyism; it has an extensive analysis of what energy is beginning on page 7.
+The Hub of Being is especially devoted to proving energyism; it has an extensive analysis of what energy is.